favna/frontend-workshop/exercises/4_putting-it-all-together/README.md

 ## Advanced assignment

-If you're already done with the assignment and there is still time left here is a more advanced setup for this exercise.
+If you're already done with the assignment and there is still time left, or if you want to do this in your own time later, here is a more advanced setup for this exercise

 As you will have noticed the web application the data comes from the `src/data/items.js` file.
 This is a simple Map of all the data.
 In a normal application this data would come from an API.
 In this advanced assignment you will create a